joonwonc/mit-6858-project/docs/update-email.md

 framework by using it to capture any security problems in the zoobar application when several users are using it at the same time.

-*need to explain our methodology*
-*how to decrease input-space?*

 Preliminary work in exploring the problem
 -----------------------------------------

-To verify our hypothesis that the same action performed by a single user is also depedent on the actions of other users, we analyzed the zoobar code for locations where resources are shared between clients.
+To verify our hypothesis that the same action performed by a single user is also dependent on the actions of other users, we analyzed the zoobar code for locations where resources are shared between clients.
 We have discovered 3 potential bugs in the zoobar code that are caused by multiple clients interacting with the server.
 We have developed